 Friday, July 10 – Fannie Lou Hamer

 All performances will be held outdoors.
 Please bring folding chair.
-In case of severe weather, program will be held in the Steamboat Building auditorium (Wednesday/Thursday) or the Van Lennep Auditorium (Friday).
+In case of severe weather, program will be held in the Small Boat Shed (Wednesday/Thursday) or the Van Lennep Auditorium in the Steamboat Building (Friday).

 Watch past Chautauqua performances